Facing

 a lion in a group

-a few days before the fact.
-The planning is done in a secret
+a few days before.
+The planning was done in a secret

 manner.
 No one in the community, other than the warriors, should

-know about the day of lion hunting.
-The game is so secret that
+know about the day for lion hunt.
+The practice was so secret that

-Ilbarnot (young warriors) from the same age-set are denied information
+Ilbarnot (junior warriors) from the same age-set were denied information

-regarding lion hunting.
-Older warriors fears that young warriors
+regarding the lion hunt.
+Senior warriors feared that junior warriors

-could immaturely release information to groups that opposed
+would immaturely leak out information to groups that opposed

-lion hunting practice.
-If a warrior spreads rumors and is found
+to lion hunting practice.
+When a warrior spread rumors and found

-guilty, his colleagues will punish him in the form of beating.
+guilty, his colleagues would punish him in the form of beating.

-In addition, the guilty warrior will be looked down upon throughout
+In addition, the betrayer would be looked down upon by age mates for years to come.

 Solo